PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setTrackDeviceId().rst

 ----------

 | **isFetched** (boolean, required)
-| Weather a user ID is fetched automatically from the tracker instance.
-A user ID is the advertising ID (AAID) assigned by Google.
+| Whether the user ID is fetched automatically from the tracker instance.
+The user ID is the advertising ID (AAID) assigned by Google.
 True: is fetched.
 False: is not fetched.

 Examples
 --------

-To turn off fetching a device ID from the tracker instance:
+To turn off fetching the device ID from the tracker instance:

 .. tabs::